semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 Run Semgrep in your CI pipeline to scan your repository for code vulnerabilities and other issues.

-There are two general steps to setting up Semgrep in your CI pipeline manually.
+There are two general steps to setting up Semgrep in your CI pipeline manually:

 1. Set up the CI job or action to scan with Semgrep and receive an exit code.
 2. Refine the CI job's parameters.